Mr-Somebody/notes/_posts/prog/2017-04-10-Edit Distance.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-## Description
->Given two words word1 and word2, find the minimum number of steps required to convert word1 to word2. (each operation is counted as 1 step.)
+Given two words word1 and word2, find the minimum number of steps required to convert word1 to word2. (each operation is counted as 1 step.)
 <!--more-->

->You have the following 3 operations permitted on a word:
+You have the following 3 operations permitted on a word:

->a) Insert a character
+a) Insert a character
 b) Delete a character
 c) Replace a character